Iloilo City: Spanish period

-On October 5, 1889, a royal decree recognized Iloilo’s commercial and industrial ascent by granting it city status, formalized with the establishment of the ayuntamiento in 1890 under Governor-General Valeriano Weyler.
+On October 5, 1889, a royal decree recognized Iloilo's commercial and industrial ascent by granting it city status, formalized with the establishment of the ayuntamiento in 1890 under Governor-General Valeriano Weyler.
 Due to the steadfast loyalty of the Ilonggos, particularly evident during conflicts with neighboring Muslim polities and later revolutionary movements, Iloilo was honored with the perpetual title of "La Muy Leal y Noble Ciudad" (Most Loyal and Noble City).
-The distinction, bestowed by a Royal Decree signed on March 1, 1898, by Queen Regent Maria Cristina, underscored the city’s favored status under Spanish rule.
-Over time, Iloilo became known as the 'Queen's Favored City in the South,' or simply 'Queen’s City in the South,' being the second-most significant Spanish port after Manila and its southern location relative to the capital.
+The distinction, bestowed by a Royal Decree signed on March 1, 1898, by Queen Regent Maria Christina of Austria, underscored the city's favored status under Spanish rule.
+Over time, Iloilo became known as the 'Queen's Favored City in the South,' or simply 'Queen's City in the South,' being the second-most significant Spanish port after Manila and its southern location relative to the capital.
 Throughout the late colonial era, Iloilo rivaled Manila in importance, serving as a key economic and military hub.

 Philippine revolution

 Statue of Martín Teófilo Delgado - hero of Iloilo and first governor of Iloilo province.
 Standing in Iloilo Business Park, Mandurriao, Iloilo City.

 During the Philippine Revolution, Iloilo initially remained loyal to Spain.
-The city’s elite organized a 500-strong battalion of native volunteers, divided into two companies under predominantly Spanish officers, which departed for Manila on January 16, 1897.
+The city's elite organized a 500-strong battalion of native volunteers, divided into two companies under predominantly Spanish officers, which departed for Manila on January 16, 1897.
 The force distinguished itself in combat against Emilio Aguinaldo’s Katipunan rebels in Cavite, returning to Iloilo in April 1898 after the Pact of Biak-na-Bato amid public celebrations.
-Following Spain’s defeat in the Spanish–American War in 1898, Iloilo briefly served as the capital of the Spanish East Indies under Governor-General Diego de los Rios.
+Following Spain's defeat in the Spanish–American War in 1898, Iloilo briefly served as the capital of the Spanish East Indies under Governor-General Diego de los Rios.

 Graciano López Jaena is a notable Filipino Propagandist and National Hero born in Jaro, Iloilo City who founded the newspaper La Solidaridad.
 He is known for being one of the Triumvirate of Filipino Propagandists along with Marcelo H. del Pilar and José Rizal.

-Graciano López-Jaena, national hero and a brilliant orator born in Jaro, Iloilo City, made his most crucial heroic contribution to the Philippine Revolution not on the battlefield, but through his potent pen and fiery voice, by founding the influential newspaper La Solidaridad in Spain, which served as the principal organ for the Propaganda Movement, uniting Filipino intellectuals and fiercely advocating for political reforms and an end to Spanish abuses in the Philippines.
-His indelible contribution to Philippine history is cemented by his role as one of the Triumvirate of Filipino Propagandists, alongside José Rizal and Marcelo H. del Pilar, skillfully using his journalistic prowess and passionate essays, particularly his work Fray Botod, to awaken Filipino national consciousness and inspire the subsequent generation of revolutionaries by laying the intellectual foundation for the eventual quest for Philippine independence.
+Graciano López-Jaena, national hero and an orator born in Jaro, Iloilo City, made his most crucial contribution to the Philippine Revolution not on the battlefield, but by founding the influential newspaper La Solidaridad in Spain, which served as the principal organ for the Propaganda Movement, uniting Filipino intellectuals and advocating for political reforms and an end to Spanish abuses in the Philippines.
+His contribution to Philippine history is cemented by his role as one of the Triumvirate of Filipino Propagandists, alongside José Rizal and Marcelo H. del Pilar, using his journalistic skills and essays, particularly his work Fray Botod, to awaken Filipino national consciousness and inspire the subsequent generation of revolutionaries by laying the intellectual foundation for the eventual quest for Philippine independence.